mercadopago/devsite-docs/guides/subscriptions/web-checkout/introduction.en.md

 Mercado Pago allows you to receive recurring payments through subscriptions in just two steps:

-1. **Define a subscription**, which establishes the amount to be billed and the billing frequency.
+1. **Define a plan**, which establishes the amount to be billed and the billing frequency.
-2. **Open the Checkout** to capture the card data
+2. **Add your client**, opening the checkout in order to capture the credit card data

 ## Credentials